aaronparker/aaronparker.github.io/_posts/2010-10-26-virtualising-adobe-reader-x.md

 <img title="ComparingReaderInstallTypes" src="http://stealthpuppy.com/wp-content/uploads/2010/10/ComparingReaderInstallTypes.png" alt="" width="660" height="241" />

 You could solve this my launching Internet Explorer inside the Reader package, but this will require covering all of the ways a user can launch Internet Explorer.
 If you do that, what happens when you want IE to launch inside the environment of another package?
-App-V doesn&#8217;t handle integration with these entry points elegantly today.
+App-V doesn't handle integration with these entry points elegantly today.

 _Virtualised applications_: Additionally, if you need to provide other virtualised applications with Reader support, you will need to maintain [Dynamic Suite Composition](http://www.microsoft.com/systemcenter/appv/dynamic.mspx) links to the Reader package for each primary package that requires it.
 Because Reader is used so often, managing DSC links is something that could get out of hand very quickly.